gauravRathod674/custom-chatbot/README.md

 }
 ```

 ## API Reference

+The component can be customized through two main avenues: direct `props` for behavior and a `theme` object for appearance.

 ### Component Props

+These props control the chatbot's functionality, identity, and AI integration.

 | Prop | Type | Default | Description |
 | --- | --- | --- | --- |